HISTORY OF PASCO COUNTY

 According to Ash, they had five children.
 Thus some of the above names could represent the same person.

-JOHN (JACK) JOSHUA HELVENSTON (1854-1930) was an early resident of Port Richey.
-He was the son of George N. Helvenston and Charlotte Louise Pyles (sister of Frances Louise Hope Clark).
+JOHN (JACK) JOSHUA HELVESTON (or HELVENSTON) (1854-1930) was an early resident of Port Richey.
+He was the son of George N. Helvenston and Charlotte Louise Pyles (sister of Frances Sophia Pyles Hope).
 On Jan.
 1, 1880, he married Susan (Sudie) Mary Hope of Anclote (1861-1881), the daughter of Samuel Hope.
 She died with an infant child.
 He married Leola Whidden (1872-1955) in Pasco County on June 6, 1894.
-[This surname is spelled Helveston in Levy County and Helvenston in Alachua County.]
+She was living in Tarpon Springs when they married. picture

-HOMER C. HENDERSON (1876-1929) came to Hudson from Goodman, Miss., early in 1900, working as a grocer.
+HOMER COLEMAN HENDERSON (1876-1929) came to Hudson from Goodman, Miss., early in 1900, working as a grocer.
 He married Eva Bush, a native of Hudson and daughter of Henry C. Bush.
 He moved to Zephyrhills in 1915, then to Tarpon Springs, and then to Elfers in 1916.
-Their children were Roscoe, q.v., J. Marvin, and H. Cecil.
+Children:

 Roscoe Henderson ROSCOE BUSH HENDERSON (1906-1998) owned and operated Roscoe's Rexall Drug Store in New Port Richey for twenty years until he retired in 1960.
 He was born in Hudson.
 His family moved to Zephyrhills in 1915, then to Tarpon Springs, and then to Elfers in 1916.
 Roscoe Henderson was the valedictorian of the first graduating class of Gulf High School in 1924.
 School board records show him as a 21-year-old teacher at Gulf High School in the 1928-29 school year.
 In 1946 he moved to New Port Richey.